Just Keeps Getting Better-14

 Her mother and friends agreed with her, one of them suggesting that on his salary how could he possibly afford a lawyer?
 He must be paying the retainer on weekly installments.

-They didn't realise he hadn't paid the lawyer At All.
+They didn't realize he hadn't paid the lawyer At All.